dynverse/dynverse/README.md

 ### Mac OS X

 First you will need to install the runtime binary of [SDL1.2](https://www.libsdl.org/download-1.2.php) and the development binary of [SDL2](https://www.libsdl.org/download-2.0.php) manually.
+Also install `librsvg` with brew.

 The installation of dynmethods is sped up by preinstalling several Python libraries: